Group Lead (f, m, x) 0.8 – 1.0 fte

 - Experience in handling opposite internal and external interests

-- Proficient oral and written communications skills in English and Dutch.
+- Proficient oral and written communication skills in English and Dutch.

 - Positive and communicative